Betternet review: drop it in the bin immediately

-Back in 2015 when I heard about Betternet being launched, I was excited to have a peek.
+Back in 2015 when I heard about the product being launched, I was excited to have make a Betternet review.

 13 years ago Anchorfree released its first product – HotSpotShield VPN.
 Evolution obviously expects that new and better things are ahead.
 Just like with wine… You leave it in the basement for 5 years and after opening the bottle you expect it to be great.
 Yet it tastes the same.
 Probably even worse.

 The same happens when VPN services try to make a quick buck.
 They start off by thinking about how to serve themselves rather than focusing on the customer.
 Hey, blockheads.
 I just want a goofproof privacy tool.
 No fancy UI layouts, or photos of smiling stingrays, please.
 Keep it simple.

 Take a look at HotSpotShield.
 It got a few things right: No DNS leaks, nice side features like kill-switch and double-hop and super-fast server speeds.

 Yet there’s no substitute to the fact that… how to say this… You don’t hear Schneier recommending it.
 Krebs doesn’t have it on his PC.
 HotSpotShield is not an engineering miracle.
 Vice versa.
 It’s as good in terms of security as a plastic bicycle lock.

 That’s why I was excited about writing the Betternet review.
 The logic would have been to take HotSpotShield architecture, tweak it with 10 years worth of knowledge, offer something the world hasn’t seen before, which I thought would turn an egg into a chocolate cake.